gardener/gardener/docs/development/local_setup.md

 ```bash
 make remote-garden-down
 ```

-> Note: The minimum K8S version of the remote cluster that can be used as Garden cluster is `1.19.x`.

 ℹ️ [Optional] If you want to use the remote Garden cluster setup with the `SeedAuthorization` feature you have to adapt the `kube-apiserver` process of your remote Garden cluster.
 To do this, perform the following steps after running `make remote-garden-up`: